sunildkumar/model_indistinguishability/README.md

 </div>

-From this cluster, here are examples that none of the models predict correctly.
+From this cluster, here are the 16 examples that none of the models predict correctly.
 The grid below shows the images and their true labels.
-Some of these ground truth labels are incorrect, e.g. the dog in row 2 that is labeled as a cat.
-Other images are very hard to distinguish, for example the airplane in the top left corner.
+Some of these ground truth labels are incorrect, e.g. the dog in row 2 column 4 that is labeled as a cat.
+Other images seem pretty unambiguous to me, like the cat in row 2 column 2.

 <div style="text-align: center;">
     <img src="other_plots/challenging_examples_grid.png" alt="Challenging examples" width="600"/>